aws/aws-fpga/SDAccel/docs/SDAccel_Guide_AWS_F1.md

 - The C constructs must be of a fixed or bounded size.
 - The implementation of those constructs must be unambiguous.

 An example of code which **does not** conform to these guidelines is the Standard Template Library.
-Many of the functions use dynamic allocation and unbounded recursions to implemet the functionality.
-For a function to be implemendted in hardware, the sizes need to be fixed and known at compile time, as hardware cannot dynamically change during runtime.
-It should be understood that some C/C++ functions or OpenCL kernels are **not suitable for implementaiton in hardware**.
+Many of the functions use dynamic allocation and unbounded recursions to implement the functionality.
+For a function to be implemented in hardware, the sizes need to be fixed and known at compile time, as hardware cannot dynamically change during runtime.
+It should be understood that some C/C++ functions or OpenCL kernels are **not suitable for implementation in hardware**.

 Examples of code which **does** implement well in hardware are video processing algorithms (HEVC, VP8, etc), encryption and compression standards (Gzip,RSA2048), database acceleration algorithms (e.g. SQL) and general mathematic and linear algebra functions (GEMM).